Years ago, I remember – vaguely – someone explaining mindful eating to me.

 Mindful Eating is allowing yourself to become aware of the positive and nurturing opportunities that are available through food selection and preparation by respecting your own inner wisdom.
 By using all your senses in choosing to eat food that is both satisfying to you and nourishing to your body, acknowledging your responses to food (likes, dislikes or neutral) without judgment, and becoming aware of physical hunger and satiety cues to guide your decisions to begin and end eating you can change your relationship to food.

 As you see, with mindful eating, there’s a deep understanding that food is both nourishing to the body and for the soul aka fear and food don’t exist in the same sentence, as they do in many diets.

-Here, your goal is simply to show up fully for your meal and pay attention.
+Here, your goal is simply to show up fully for your meal, pay attention, and listen to your body.
 Be mindful.
 So that you can learn to observe (instead of judge) yourself during and after your eating experience.
 What you liked about it, what you didn’t like about it.
 For example, did you go too long without eating anything and then overeat?
 Did you eat past the point of fullness?